“The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software”

 Planning an Installation With Hundreds of Sensors or More?

 As a rule of thumb, an average PC/server built in the year 2007 or later should be able to monitor 1,000 sensors with ease.
 Some exceptions apply for version 3 of Simple Network Management Protocol (SNMP), Windows Management Instrumentation (WMI) and packet sniffer.
-The maximum number of sensors you can monitor with one installation of PRTG mainly depends on the monitoring technology and the monitoring intervals you use:
+The maximum number of sensors you can monitor with one installation of PRTG mainly depends on the monitoring technology and the monitoring intervals you use.
+In general, consider the following rules:

 - SNMP V1 and V2 , Ping , Port , and HTTP